allarassemjonathan/ThanosChatbot/README.md

 # Tech

-Thanos was built using Discord API on the Nano Linux editor.
+Thanos was built using Discord API and sublime text editor.
 I'm looking forward to use the chatbot to do some machine learning project using Tensorflow library but this will be on another repository.
 I will put the link below.